jtroetscher/analyzeGDPdU/README.md

 A reduced tax rate was introduces during COVID-19 pandemie.
 The normal USt7 and USt19 are valid before 30.06.2020 and after 01.01.2021.

+## debit / credit indicator (Soll/Haben-Kennzeichen)

+The debit / credit indicator for each record is created based on data in column `Umsatz` according to the following rule
+*   debit / credit indicator = "S" if the content of  `Umsatz` is greater or equal to zero
+*   debit / credit indicator = "H" if the content of  `Umsatz` is less than zero

+We consider the selling goods or service a regular transactions.
+For regular transactions we set the debit / credit indicator to "S".
+With debit / credit indicator = "S" the posting follows the rule "debit to credit".

+*   Konto is the debit account
+*   Gegenkonto is the credit account

+With debit / credit indicator = "H" the Konto and Gegenkonto will be reversed. and the `Umsatz` amount will be inverted.
+In this way, we ensure that entries in `Umsatz` are always positive.